 Yes!
 A dental crown is a procedure that is performed by a licensed dentist, however, the quality and length of time that your crown will last depends on several factors.
 One of the most important things that the dentists do at Academy Dental Care to restore your tooth is to reserve yours and the doctor’s time at the office.
 We pride ourselves in creating a schedule where we have the time required to perform a high-quality prep of your tooth.
 Second, both our dentists have vast experience and have applied thousands of crowns in the past, so you know that you have a clinical expert working on your custom crown.
 Third, our dental assistants also have over 45 years of combined experience with assisting our doctors with crown procedures.

 Our doctors take the time ensure that they remove any old filling material that may be present below the crown done years ago.
-Dr. Gonzales and Dr. Gallagher practice the philosophy that it’s important to keep as much of the natural tooth structure as possible because they feel that being conservative in their prep is the best thing for their patients.
+Dr. Gonzales, Dr. Gallagher, and Dr. Krohnfeldt practice the philosophy that it’s important to keep as much of the natural tooth structure as possible because they feel that being conservative in their prep is the best thing for their patients.
 In order to accomplish this, the doctor needs to take their time and not be rushed to get your crown done.
 Our patients love that our office culture revolves around reserving enough time so that our patients are not rushed, and the doctors can perform high-quality dentistry.
 In turn, this also benefits our patients because we respect their time and value the commitment that our patients make to come into our office.